 Everyone is talking about Data Science these days but very few have a clear understanding of what exactly it is.
-If we have to give a very high level definition of Data Science, it would be, “Make data make sense”.
+If we have to give a very high-level definition of Data Science, it would be, “Make data make sense”.
 It simply means that we extract some insights from all the data that is available to us by using different statistical and mathematical calculations.

 The entire data science process involves data mining, data cleaning, analysis and reporting (visualization).
 Companies have drawn their attention to predictive analysis, which is the most important kind of Analysis.
-As the name suggest this kind of analysis is used to predict something, anything!
+As the name suggests this kind of analysis is used to predict something, anything!

 Predictive Analysis is being used by businesses to improve their bottom-line and lead the race in a very competitive market.
 So, what has changed now that businesses have, all of a sudden, started using predictive analysis to this extent?
 Below are a few reasons:

 - The way data is growing in size and in variety.
 Predictive analysis can be very useful and interesting to extract useful insights from that data

 - The software to do predictive analysis have become easier to use

 - Tough competition and the will to stay ahead in the race with the help of new technology

 Predictive analysis is being used by not just statisticians and mathematicians but by business analysts, data analysts and managers with their respective domain expertise.